Find partnership terms by letter

 Noun

 A partnership agreement is the legally-binding business contract that defines the responsibilities and expectations between a vendor and their partner.
-It's important for clearly defining the roles of the partner, how the partnership will work, and how profits are split and paid out.
+It's important for clearly defining the roles of the partner, how the partnership will work and how profits are split and paid out.
+It can also include terms to safeguard against disputes or outline how the partnership agreement can be dissolved by each party.

 Example: